QuasarApp/CQtDeployer/README.md

 # ![Logo](https://i.ibb.co/phDBvfr/qt.png)

 ****************************
+## Warning
+Due to technical problems, online installers are temporarily unavailable.
+You can still install the latest version of the application from [SnapStore](https://snapcraft.io/cqtdeployer)

 ## What is CQtDeployer
 The CQtDeployer is application for extract all depends library of executable and create launch script for your application.